 - Use the person’s full name and do not use add a honorific.

 - If the person has an honorific related to their occupation such as “Dr.,” “President,” “Captain,” “Rev.,” then use that instead of one that implies a particular gender.

-- Use “Mx.”
-Mx (pronounced mix) is a gender neutral honorific.
-It was created so there would be an option that does not imply a particular gender.
-This term has been embraced by non-binary individuals and some feminists who prefer to not use honorifics that are based upon marital status.
+- Only use “Mx.”
+Mx (pronounced mix) if the person has communicated that this is the honorific the person uses.
+This term has been embraced by some non-binary individuals and some feminists who do not use honorifics that are based upon marital status.